Matrix product state

 For periodic boundary conditions,Penrose graphical notation (tensor diagram notation) of a matrix product state of five particles.

 A matrix product state (MPS) is a representation of a quantum many-body state.
-It is at the core of one of the most effective algorithms for solving one dimensional strongly correlated quantum systems – the density matrix renormalization group (DMRG) algorithm.
+It is at the core of the density matrix renormalization group (DMRG) algorithm.

 For a system of $N$ spins of dimension $d$, the general form of the MPS for periodic boundary conditions (PBC) can be written in the following form:

 For open boundary conditions, Penrose graphical notation (tensor diagram notation) of a matrix product state of five particles.